Become a Registered Nurse (RN) – Education, Licensure & Salary

 Step 2: Attend A Nursing Program At An Accredited School (Two to Four Years)

 All nurses must complete an associate’s of science in nursing (ASN) or a bachelor’s of science in nursing (BSN) degree to be eligible for licensure.
 These rigorous educational programs ensure that RNs have the skills and knowledge necessary to provide high-quality patient care.
 Depending on the level of education completed, it can take anywhere from two to four years to complete this step.
-While either degree is sufficient to work in this field, employers increasingly require that applicants have completed at least a BSN.
+While either degree is sufficient to work in this field, employers increasingly require applicants to complete at least a BSN.

 Step 3: Pass the National Council Licensure Examination (NCLEX) (Timeline Varies)